Auction-Based Regulation for Artificial Intelligence: Theoretical Proofs

 \subsection{Proof of Corollary 2}

-\begin{repcorollary}{cor:beta-valuations}[Restated] Under Assumption \ref{assumption:a2}, let agents have total value $V_i$ and scaling factor $\lambda_i$ stem from Beta ($\alpha = \beta = 2$) and Uniform distributions respectively, with $v_i^d = (1-\lambda_i)V_i$ and $v_i^p = \lambda_iV_i$.
+\begin{repcorollary}{cor:beta-valuations}[Restated] Under Assumption \ref{assumption:a2}, let agents have total value $V_i$ and scaling factor $\lambda_i$ stem from Beta ($\alpha, \beta = 2$) and Uniform distributions respectively, with $v_i^d = (1-\lambda_i)V_i$ and $v_i^p = \lambda_iV_i$.
 Denote the CDF of the Beta distribution on $[0,1]$ as $F_\beta(x) = 3x^2 - 2x^3$.
-The optimal bid and utility for agents participating in \textsc{Sira} \eqref{eq:all-pay-auction} are,
+Optimal bid and utility for agents participating in \prb{Circa} (Equation~\ref{eq:all-pay-auction}) are,